 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.

 The lunar Chinese calendar is the most important as it determines the dates of many Chinese traditional festivals.
-Instead of adding in an extra leap day every four years the calendar introduces a whole leap month every couple of years.
+Instead of adding an extra leap day every four years the calendar introduces a whole leap month every couple of years.
 The calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
 The months are called 小月 xiǎo yuè small months (29) and 大月 dà yuè big months (30) and are numbered rather than named.

 This may seem a little complicated until you bear in mind that some Christian festivals such as Easter are still synchronized to the moon and not the sun.
 Christians had to develop similarly complex calculations to work out the date for Easter ➚ each year.